 - Roll into balls about 1 inch in diameter

-- Push the center down with your thumb
+- Push the center down with your thumb or the back of a Tbsp. measuring spoon that has been greased

 - Bake at 350 degrees for about 8-10 minutes

-- While that is baking – stir the ingredients for the icing together adding the water 1 tsp. at a time, and stopping when the icing is a nice smooth consistency but not too runny
+- While that is baking – stir the ingredients for the icing together adding the water 1 Tbsp. at a time, and stopping when the icing is a nice smooth consistency but not too runny

 - If it gets too runny…just add a little more powdered sugar